jacobhusband/jacobhusband/README.md

 ## About

 👋 Hi, I’m @jacobhusband.
-🌱 I’m currently working at GMEP Engineers creating software and tools to increase the productivity of project engineers.
+🌱 I’m currently working at ACIES Engineers creating software and tools to increase the productivity of project engineers.
 📚 I received a B.S. in Mechanical Engineering from CSUF.
 🖥 I studied web development at LearningFuze Full Immersion Bootcamp.
 📫 How to reach me jacobhusbandwork@gmail.com.